-- 1. The Operator shall perform a daily inspection utilizing the Personnel Hoist Daily. - 2.
+- 1. The Operator shall perform a daily inspection utilizing the Personnel Hoist Daily - 2.
 Inspection Report form (Appendix Q) prior to the operation of the hoist.
 The Operator shall also visually inspect the entire mast from top to bottom at least once daily.

-D. Travel Limits and Gate Interlocks
+Travel Limits and Gate Interlocks

-- 1. Travel limits and gate interlocks are required on all company job sites. - 2.
-Each floor designated a stopping point in the hoist system shall have door - 3. interlocks installed prior to the initial activation of the equipment.

-- 4. Blue Hat Crane requires daily testing of the limit and interlock system.
-Personnel Hoist Operators are responsible for testing the travel limits and gate interlocks daily. - 5.
+- 1. Travel limits and car gate interlocks are required on all hoists. - 2.
+Each floor designated a stopping point in the hoist system shall have door - 3.
+Blue Hat Crane requires daily testing of the limit and interlock system.
+Personnel Hoist Operators are responsible for testing the travel limits and gate interlocks daily. - 4.
 The manufacturer's manual includes a detailed procedure for checking the limits.
-If the limits or interlocks are out of adjustment (on company or third-party rental hoists), the Operator shall notify the Superintendent and cease operation of the hoist. - 6.
+If the limits or interlocks are out of adjustment (on company or third-party rental hoists), the Operator shall notify the Superintendent and cease operation of the hoist. - 5.
 The Superintendent will in turn contact the Hoisting Support Technician for resolution for company-owned hoists.
 The Hoist Support Technician will place the unit back into operation once the repair is complete.

-E. Communication System
+Communication System